cboudereau/ArcadeCab/tools/README.md

 Resize-Image is a powershell script usefull to convert 4:3 to 16:9 by a resize in percent of 75 percent width.

 ## HyperSyncRom
-This tool help me to build a consistant HyperSpin database according to available roms I have.
+This tool helps me to build a consistant HyperSpin database according to available roms I have.

 ### Syncing
 Sync command will add available roms found in the supplied directory into the database.
 I use this one for missing emulator from HyperList like Future Pinball.
 For others, use the renaming command instead.